 Speakers, panelists, and attendees streamed from over 26 countries.
 Teams of students flew in from around the world under the VOICE scholarship program, aimed at those who otherwise wouldn't be able to attend.
 Not a single session took place without someone of a different gender on-stage.
-Of course, not every possible perspective was heard this Summit, but we're proud to say we're working hard to make it happen.
+Of course, not every possible perspective was heard this Summit, but we're working hard to make it happen.

 Everyone has a voice

 Thomas Chappell, Senior Associate at Prudential Financial, gave the closing keynote of VOICE 2019.
 Thomas was born deaf—he didn't speak a single word throughout his entire presentation, but the audience heard his message loud and clear.